Battles of Napoleon

-Battles of Napoleon is a 1988 computer wargame by Chuck Kroegel and David Landrey published by Strategic Simulations.
-It was released for the Apple II, Commodore 64, and DOS.
+Battles of Napoleon is a computer wargame by Chuck Kroegel and David Landrey.
+It was published in 1988 by Strategic Simulations for the Apple II, Commodore 64, and MS-DOS compatible operating systems.

 Scenario disks

 Designer David Landrey received permission from SSI to release expansion packs for Battles of Napoleon and, in 1994, the game itself from his company, Novastar Games.